wwrinkle/Mark_E_Markov/README.md

 ### Pitch

 Onsets are calculated.
-Using pyin, Mark determine if the note is voiced and its average frequency.
+Using pyin, Mark determines if the note is voiced and its average frequency.

 ### Tempo